ellmetha/ledgerlink-contract/README.rst

 Ledgerlink (or ledgr.link) is a URL shortener service that uses the NEO blockchain as a mean to store irreplaceable short URLs.
-Such shortened URLs are protected against any third party interference because they cannot be changed by anybody - they will live forever on the NEO blockchain.
+Such shortened URLs are protected against any third party interferences because they cannot be changed by anybody - they will live forever on the NEO blockchain.
 Thus the NEO blockchain is used as a source of trust, ensuring that the shortened links always lead to where they are supposed to.